 Pacheco inherited his passion for music from his father, who was a musician and orchestra conductor.
 This environment was perfect for shaping his innate talents.
 At a very early age, the family moved to New York from the Dominican Republic, where Johnny later attended Juilliard and cultivated his talent for violin, saxophone, and clarinet.

-His career as a musician reached its peak in 1963, when he joined forces with Jerry Masucci to create Fania Records, of which Pacheco was the CEO, creative director, and musical producer.
-There, he solidified the careers of many who are now part of the history of the ³Fania Family.² This was the record label that would set the standard in Latin music and gain unforeseeable celebrity at the international level.
+His career as a musician flourished, and he later joined forces with Jerry Masucci to found Fania Records, of which Pacheco was the music, artistic and creative director, as well as musical producer and artist.
+There, he solidified the careers of many who are now part of the history of the Fania family.
+This was the record label that would set the standard in Latin music and gain unforeseeable celebrity at the international level.

 Many of these achievements were the work of Johnny Pacheco, who was not only musically talented, but a visionary who knew what the audience wanted and how far the music could go.
 His skills were vital to the success of the label and the quality of the artists and repertoire.
 His work has shaped many lives and will continue to inspire the many fans and musicians around the world.